Published January 24, 2022

 People visiting Italy from Canada, Japan and the United States can avoid quarantine if they provide:

-AND proof of a negative test result from a molecular or antigenic test taken in the 72 hours before traveling to Italy.
+AND proof of a negative test result from a molecular or antigenic test taken before traveling to Italy.
+Antigen tests must have been taken within 24 hours of entering Italy, and PCR tests within 72 hours.

 If you do not have the negative test proof, you will need to quarantine for 5 days even if you are fully vaccinated or have recently recovered from Coronavirus, and take a test at the end of the 5-day period which must come back negative before you can leave quarantine.